Declan Arthurs: Early life

 Declan Arthurs was born in Galbally, County Tyrone on 28 October 1965.
 He was one of six children, and the fourth of Paddy and Amelia Arthurs.
 Declan worked on the family farm learning how to drive diggers.
 He worked as an agricultural contractor for the farm.
 He had one young daughter.

-IRA Volunteer
+Paramilitary

 Declan Arthurs joined the East Tyrone Brigade of the Provisional IRA in 1982 in the wake of Martin Hurson's death on the 1981 Irish Hunger Strike.
 Hurson was also from Galbally like Arthurs, and Arthurs and his friends looked up to Hurson.
 At the time he joined so did other young men from the same area, like Tony Gormley, Eugene Kelly, Seamus Donnelly and Martin McCaughey.